-Executive Summary:
+Executive Summary

-The proposed Data Science Standards of Learning (SOL) and proposed Data Science Standards of Learning Curriculum Framework are being presented for a final review to the Virginia Board of Education (Board).
+The proposed Data Science Standards of Learning (SOL) and proposed Data Science Standards of Learning Curriculum Framework are being presented today for a final review by the Board of Education (Board).
 The proposed Data Science Standards of Learning and Curriculum Framework may be found in Attachments A and B, respectively.
-On November 18, 2021, the Board received for the first review the proposed Data Science SOL and Curriculum Framework.
+On November 18, 2021, the Board of Education received for the first review the Proposed Data Science SOL and Curriculum Framework.
+On March 17, 2022, the Board of Education engaged in discussion regarding the proposed Data Science SOL and Curriculum Framework with action on the item being deferred until the April 21, 2022 BOE meeting.
+A proposed Data Science Standards of Learning brief (Attachment C) was developed to provide additional background information about the standards development process.

 The proposed Data Science Standards of Learning and proposed Data Science Standards of Learning Curriculum Framework would be an addition to the current 2016 Mathematics Standards of Learning.
-Standards for data science do not currently exist.
+Virginia Mathematics Standards of Learning for Data Science do not currently exist.

-The following summarizes the actions taken since November 18, 2021 when the Board received the proposed Data Science SOL and Curriculum Framework for first review.
+The following summarizes the public comment and revision actions taken since November 18, 2021 when the Board received the proposed Data Science SOL and Curriculum Framework for first review.

-• The Virginia Department of Education (VDOE) received public comment from various stakeholders regarding the Proposed Revised Data Science SOL and Curriculum Framework from December 17, 2021-January 31, 2022.
+- The Virginia Department of Education (VDOE) received public comment from various stakeholders regarding the proposed Data Science SOL and Curriculum Framework from December 17, 2021 January 31, 2022.
 The stakeholders providing public feedback included parents, educators, representatives from business and industry, and other community members.
-Feedback was accepted at two public hearings and through email and electronic submission to the Virginia Department of Education.
-The public hearings were presided over by Board members and held on January 11, 2022 and January 20, 2022.

-- o Public comment was received from three individuals at the public hearing held January 11, 2022. - o Public comment was received from ten individuals at the public hearing held January 20, 2022. - o Written feedback was received from 16 stakeholders including parents, educators, business and industry representatives, and community members. - The VDOE convened an external virtual review meeting on February 7, 2022, with educators from state institutes of higher education, state mathematics organizations, and business and industry representatives to review and seek feedback regarding the proposed Data Science Standards of Learning.
-Invitations were extended to: - o 25 educators from state institutes of higher education; - o 7 representatives from state mathematics organizations; and - o 35 business and industry representatives. - VDOE staff met with the proposed Data Science Standards of Learning lead developers during February 2022 to review the comments and feedback collected and make edits to the proposed Data Science Standards of Learning.
+Feedback was accepted at two public hearings, and through email and electronic submission to the Virginia Department of Education.
+The public hearings were presided over by Virginia Board of Education members and held on January 11, 2022 and January 20, 2022. - Public comment was received from three individuals at the public hearing held January 11, 2022. - Public comment was received from ten individuals at the public hearing held January 20, 2022. - Written feedback was received from 16 stakeholders including parents, educators, business and industry representatives, and community members. - The VDOE convened an external virtual review meeting on February 7, 2022 with educators from state institutes of higher education, state mathematics organizations and business and industry representatives to review and seek feedback regarding the proposed Data Science Standards of Learning.
+Invitations were extended to: - o 25 educators from state institutes of higher education; - o 7 representatives from state mathematics organizations; and - o 35 business and industry representatives. - VDOE staff met with the proposed Data Science Standards of Learning lead developers during February 2022 to review the comments and feedback collected and make edits to the proposed Data Science Standards of Learning. - The proposed Data Science Standards of Learning came before the Board for final review on March 17, 2022.
+The Board deferred action until the April 21, 2022, meeting to allow Superintendent of Public Instruction Jillian Balow additional time to review and provide a superintendent's recommendation.

-The attached drafts of the proposed Data Science Standards of Learning and the proposed Data Science Standards of Learning Curriculum Framework include revisions since November 18, 2021, when the Board received the proposed Data Science SOL and Curriculum Framework for first review in response to public comment, as listed.
+The attached drafts of the proposed Data Science Standards of Learning and the proposed Data Science Standards of Learning Curriculum Framework include revisions since November 18, 2021 when the Board received the proposed Data Science SOL and Curriculum Framework for first review in response to public comment, as listed.